Aravind3426/Text-To-Image/README.md

 # R = React Js
 # N = Node.Js

-#I am Used To Creat The Project By The Use Of  mern stack.
+#I am Used To Create The Project By The Use Of  mern stack.